natisaver/Movie-Booking-System/README.md

-# Getting Started with Moblima App
+# Getting Started with MOBLIMA App
 SSP3 Group 3

 ## In the project directory, you can run: